Artillery

 Grad-P Light portable rocket system

-The Grad-P Light portable rocket system, also known as the 9P132, is a Soviet single-round man-portable 122 mm launcher for 9M22M-class rockets.
-Missilery documents the system as a lightweight tripod launcher developed in 1965 for special delivery abroad, with 55 kg combat weight and a two-load breakdown for transport.
+The Grad-P Light portable rocket system, also known by the 9P132 launcher index, is a Soviet single-round man-portable 122 mm rocket launcher for 9M22M-class rockets.
+Missilery traces the system to a 1965 lightweight launcher program for special delivery abroad, while the Australian War Memorial documents DKZ-B/Grad-P use by North Vietnamese and Viet Cong forces during the Vietnam War.

 Profile